absolute-quantum/cats-blender-plugin/README.md

 - Fixed: Atlas: Alpha values are restored after atlassing (thanks Tupper!)
 - Fixed: Combine Meshes: Error 'NoneType attribute has no key_blocks' fixed
 - Fixed: Combine Materials: Now also checks for uniqueness on specular and diffuse color

-#### 0.2.0
-- Added: Armature: More models are now compatible (if not yours doesn't get fixed please send us privately the zipped .blend file)
-- Added: New Material category in the panel Optimization
-- Added: Material: New "Combine Same Materials" button.
-This significantly reduced draw calls on some models
-- Added: Material: New "One Material Texture" button.
-This disables unused texture slots on the same material
-- Added: Credits: New "Join our Discord" button
-- Changed: Completely reworked eye tracking!
-You can now test how eye tracking will look like
-- Changed: Reworked bone translation, it's much faster and better now!
-- Changed: Armature: Now deletes bone groups (they are a color function, nobody's using that)
-- Changed: Armature: Joining meshes now correctly reorders existing vrc shape keys
-- Fixed: Eye Tracking: A bug where the mouth would open and close in certain positions in VRChat
-- Fixed: A stash full of bugs

 See the full changelog [here](https://github.com/michaeldegroot/cats-blender-plugin/releases).